-The person who carried out the investigation will take any necessary action, which may include reporting the matter to the Headteacher/appropriate manager/Chair of Governor/Trustees or an appropriate prescribed body (if this has not already taken place).
+The person who carried out the investigation will take any necessary action, which may include reporting the matter to the Head of School/Headteacher/Principal/appropriate manager/Chair of Trustees or an appropriate prescribed body (if this has not already taken place).

-On conclusion of any investigation, the whistle-blower will be told the outcome of the investigation (in as much detail as is deemed appropriate by the Headteacher/manager in the circumstances) and what action is to be taken or is proposed.
+On conclusion of any investigation, the whistle-blower will be told the outcome of the investigation (in as much detail as is deemed appropriate by the Head of School/Headteacher/Principal/manager in the circumstances) and what action is to be taken or is proposed.
 If no action is to be taken, the reason for this will be explained.

-Where a concern is raised anonymously the school will not ordinarily be able to provide feedback to the whistle-blower and any action taken as a result of an anonymous disclosure may be limited.
-The school will take all appropriate steps to investigate such a disclosure in line with the level of information provided.
-If an anonymous whistle-blower wishes to seek feedback from the school an appropriate anonymised email address should be provided.
+Where a concern is raised anonymously the Trust will not ordinarily be able to provide feedback to the whistleblower and any action taken as a result of an anonymous disclosure may be limited.
+The Trust will take all appropriate steps to investigate such a disclosure in line with the level of information provided.
+If an anonymous whistle-blower wishes to seek feedback from the Trust an appropriate anonymised email address should be provided.